magnetic-pi/fast-mask/stl-files/INSTRUCTIONS.md

 11. Attach the filter bottom to the snorkel tube using the provided slots.<br />
     <img src="https://raw.githubusercontent.com/magnetic-pi/fast-mask/master/stl-files/images/step11.jpg" height="140" width="280">

-12. Place connector block plug on the front of the filter connecting it to the snorkel tube.<br />
+12. Place connector block peg in the front of the filter, connecting the filter botom to the snorkel tube.<br />
     <img src="https://raw.githubusercontent.com/magnetic-pi/fast-mask/master/stl-files/images/step12.jpg" height="140" width="280">

 13. Attach the snorkel tube to the snorkel mask.<br />